-2. Show that the stimulated raman effect doesn't need to be phase matched.
+2. Show that the stimulated Raman effect doesn't need to be phase matched.

-3. By assuming that on the non-phase-matched condition and the pump is undepleted (field of the pump is constant), solve the wave equation of the signal.
+3. By assuming that the pump is undepleted (field of the pump is constant), solve the wave equation of the signal with l_0 the effective length of the nonlinear crystal and E_0 the initial condition for E_s .